terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-bank.md

 }
 ```

-The Bank module can be used to send multiple transactions at once. `Inputs` contains the incoming transactions, and `Outputs` contains the outgoing transactions.
+The Bank module is used to send multiple transactions at once. `Inputs` contains the incoming transactions, and `Outputs` contains the outgoing transactions.
 The coin balance of the `Inputs` and the `Outputs` must match exactly.
-Batching transactions via multisend has the benefit of conserving network bandwidth and gas fees.
+Batching transactions via `MsgMultiSend` conserves network bandwidth and gas fees.

-If any of the `Accounts` fails, then taxes and fees already paid through the transaction is not refunded.
+Taxes and fees already paid through failed transactions are not refunded.